 2,6-bis(trimethytin)-4,8-bis(5-(2-ethylhexyl)-4-fluorothiophen-2-yl)benzo[1,2-b:4,5-b’]dithiophene (BDTTDFSn) is an electron-rich building block used for the synthesis of either small molecular donors or low band-gap polymer semiconductors (like PBDB-T-F) for highly-efficient OSCs and OPV applications.

-Bearing two ethylhexyl thioalkyl side chains, with fused thiophenes and thiophenes as electron-rich pendants, BDTTDfSn offers good solubility for the targeted compounds.
+Bearing two ethylhexyl side chains, with fused benzodithiophenes and thiophenes as electron-rich pendants, BDTTDFSn offers good solubility for the targeted materials.
 The introduction of the fluoro atoms on the side thiophene rings can also lower the HOMO/LUMO energy levels of the desired polymers.